Dear writers,

 Our mission at Narratively is to publish untold human stories that surprise, delight and captivate readers.
 The true stories we publish are defined not by topic but by style: immersive, cinematic storytelling that takes readers inside another world, another life, through vivid scenes, colorful details and compelling narrative arcs.
+Our staple sections are: Deep Dives, Memoir and Secret Lives, and we recently put out a call for The Personals, which we're excited to start publishing.

 So, what are we looking for?
 The best way to get a clear sense of what makes a Narratively story is to read several pieces on our site, particularly from our Greatest Hits section.
 And to learn more about what a good pitch looks like, check out our StoryCraft pieces, “The 3 Best Pitches I’ve Ever Received,” which pulls back the curtain on how to get our attention, and, “So, What Is a Narratively Story, Anyway?
 (Hint: Surprising, Exciting and Delightful, to Start),” in which two Narratively editors break down what defines a feature story for the site, replete with advice on how to do it.
 Still have questions?
 Pop over to the How to Pitch Narratively thread and ask us anything!